 Welcome to the Faculty of Built Environment and Surveying (FABU) Universiti Teknologi Malaysia (UTM).
-This Guidebook contains information that I trust will prove useful about the academic programmes conducted by the Faculty.
+This Guidebook contains useful information about the academic programmes conducted by the Faculty.

 The Faculty is one of the leading faculties offering undergraduate and postgraduate programmes in the field of Built Environment and Surveying in Malaysia.
-It offers undergraduate degree programmes in Architecture, Urban and Regional Planning, Quantity Surveying, Landscape Architecture, Construction, Geoinformation and Real Estate.
+It offers postgraduate programmes in Architecture, Urban and Regional Planning, Quantity Surveying, Landscape Architecture, Construction, Land Administration and Development, Geomatics Engineering, Geoinformatics, and Real Estate.
 Our programmes are accredited by a range of national and international professional bodies, including the Royal Institution of Chartered Surveyors (RICS) United Kingdom.